 When I bought my 1967 ranch house in 2012, sight-unseen, I wasn’t even aware it had a walk-out basement on one end.
 After buying the house, I had the yard fenced for $7000, of which about $1000 was used to extend along the side of the house where the walk-out basement exited.
 Issue #1: Savvy… Continue reading Evolution of a $7,855 indoor/outdoor kennel

-People who have only bought dogs from breeders may not realize that rescue dogs are often more expensive than a dog from a top rate sports breeder.
-Rescue dogs may have more medical costs, need more time in training classes, and also have all the many expenses of any new dog.
-Here are the expenses… Continue reading Copper’s expense list (so far!)
+People who have only bought dogs from breeders may not realize that rescue dogs are often more expensive (though well worth the cost!) than a dog from a top rate sports breeder.
+Rescue dogs may have more medical costs, need more time in training classes, and also have all the many expenses of any new… Continue reading Copper’s expense list (so far!)

 Copper had a very full second week post-adoption.
 After all, after spending her first 7 months as a stray in rural KY, she has a lot of catching up to do before she has a sports career or performs on stage.
 This week included everything from hiking through the “wilderness” and tracking lessons… to visiting… Continue reading Copper’s amazing adventures: Week 2